Privacy Policy

 • pharmacies and other contractors providing NHS services for your care

-For health system management, safety, and legal reasons
+For health system management, safety and legal reasons

 We may share information with:

-• NHS Lothian and other NHS bodies (where appropriate)
+• NHS Lothian and other NHS bodies, where appropriate

-• public health organisations (where required for public health purposes)
+• public health organisations, where required for public health purposes

-• regulatory and oversight bodies (where legally required)
+• regulatory and oversight bodies, where legally required

-• police/courts or other agencies where required by law, or where there is a serious risk of harm and sharing is necessary and proportionate
+• police, courts or other agencies where required by law, or where there is a serious risk of harm and sharing is necessary and proportionate

-If you would like more detail about specific sharing arrangements, contact the Practice Privacy / Data Protection Lead.
+If you would like more detail about specific sharing arrangements, please contact the Practice Privacy / Data Protection Lead.

 7) Processors and third-party suppliers